farrelleoin93/unum-challenge/README.md

 - Laptop (1024px)
 - Laptop L (1440px)

-## <a name="errors">Known errors</a>
+## <a name="errors">Possible errors</a>

 - Unchecked runtime.lastError: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received
 - Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received

     - After some research I discovered that these errors are most likely as a result of certain extensions installed on Chrome and do not have any effect on the app.
+These errors disappeared when all extensions were removed from chrome

 ---